A Sunningdale 'Studio CK' kitchen

 One element that the client had on his wishlist, but worried him regarding durability both with respect to time and water, was a full stave oak worktop on the island.
 He wanted a sink on the island but had reservations with regards as to how this might effect the wood top.
 Our solution?
 The inspired addition of an inset drainer in a Moleanos limestone.
 This combined beautifully with the Perrin & Rowe Belfast sink, Kohler tap and an oh-so-practical hand rinse.
 Don’t miss this one out in your considerations, a must for any concept.

 Last but absolutely not least, our choice of the ubiquitous Farrow and Ball paint.
 This was the cherry on top of the finished handmade kitchen: the bold, but just right, Tanners brown.
 This deep and audacious chocolate brown with a sumptuous mahogany hue just warms the cockles of your heart.

 The outcome?
-A truly contemporary bespoke kitchen, utility and boot room.
+One of our truly contemporary bespoke kitchens in Berkshire, with utility and boot room.
 All with a very exclusive and personal ‘Studio CK’ origination.
 “Beautifully simple, simply beautiful”, wouldn’t you agree?

 To read more about our full offer of bespoke kitchens, head to our homepage for inspiration!